Overview

 Planning and approvals

-Useful when multiple people already touch content.
+Useful when multiple people already touch content work.

 Publishing and distribution

-Strength depends on CMS and channel support.
+Strength depends on CMS, channel, and governance support.

 Pricing